Teemperor/wasm-module/README.md

 ## Binary format

-As the binary format of WASM is still up to decision, this interpreter is currently using it's own binary format that tries to be as close as possible to the draft by the W3C group.
+As the binary format of WASM is still up to decision, this parser is currently using it's own binary format that tries to be as close as possible to the draft by the W3C group.
 If you find any differences between the current binary format and the one from the draft, please create a issue on github.